 On her About Us page, we even included a photo of her crossing the finish line at a marathon, which B.L. said was often the first thing clients mentioned when contacting her.

-Another realtor in Miami, Florida who I helped in marketing is a licensed pilot.
+Another realtor in Miami, Florida who I helped with marketing and copywriting is a licensed pilot.
 For years she used much of her earnings to pay for flying lessons.
 Marlene said that flying over the cities that she included in her real estate territory give her a big picture perspective of the many neighborhoods.

-She was often able to give her clients a “bird’s eye view” of the areas they were considering for a home purchase.
+She was often able to relay to her clients a “bird’s eye view” of the areas they were considering for a home purchase.

-For her realtor About Us page we included a photo of her in the cockpit of a small plane.
+For her realtor About Us page we included a photo of her, headphones on, sitting in the pilot’s seat of a plane’s cockpit.
 That image, combined with “her story” helped set her apart from other real estate agents.
+It also was a good conversation starter, making for easy small talk with customers before getting into the brass tacks about properties.

 Behind every business is a story.
-Often the telling of that story helps customers feel a connection with you by giving them insight into your business’s history and its founder’s personal commitment.
+Often the telling of that story helps customers feel a connection to you by giving them insight into your business’s history and personal commitment to clients.

 Roger was a home builder/seller in Texas.
 He loved his work and couldn’t imagine ever doing anything else.
 He said building was in his blood, and that was the sentiment he wanted to convey to his prospects.